 Several years ago, such statistics didn’t even exist, everybody accessed the Internet through PCs only, but now the number of Internet devices is growing: laptops, tablets, smartphones (especially with a large screen), media players, game consoles…

 - Laptop – “one man army” for web surfing, movies, social networks, online games, files downloads etc.

 - Tablet – web surfing, social networks, online videos.

 - Media players – online videos, torrent downloads.

 - Game consoles – online games, online videos, streaming.

-If Internet provider detects type of the subscriber’s device, then it prioritizes the dedicated protocols and apps correctly.
-Often, a user has only laptop connected to Internet, which means that it’s likely they don’t download files or torrents, while Skype, social networks and web surfing are very important for them.
+If the Internet provider detects the type of the subscriber’s device, then it prioritizes the dedicated protocols and apps correctly.
+Often, a user has the only laptop connected to the Internet, which means that it’s likely they don’t download files or torrents, while Skype, social networks, and web surfing are very important for them.
 For these apps, channel speed is not so important as its quality, so instead of specified in the tariff plan 50 Mbit/sec only 10 Mbit/sec can be provided, but steady and surely, – this will be enough to meet the demand, and residue will be for the subscriber that needs a higher speed.